abrgr/ulvm/README.md

 #### Scope configs
  - `:ulvm.scopes/gen-src-dir` - Added to a scope config to indicate the directory to write the scope's src to.
  - `:ulvm.scopes/build-dir` - Added to a scope config to indicate the directory to write the compiled artifact to.
+ - `:ulvm.scopes/scope-name` - Added to a scope config to indicate the name of the scope.

 # TODO
 [ ] Handle transformers.